 - 1 15-oz. can crushed tomatoes

-- 1 tbsp balsamic vinegar
+- 1 tablespoon balsamic vinegar

-- 1 tbsp brown sugar
+- 1 tablespoon brown sugar

-- 1 tbsp hot sauce optional
+- 1 tablespoon hot sauce optional

-- 1 tsp olive oil
+- 1 teaspoon olive oil extra virgin

-- Cooked white rice for serving
+- Cooked and buttered white rice for serving

 - In a medium bowl, toss shrimp with a little salt, pepper, garlic powder and chipotle pepper.
 Set aside.

 - In a large skillet over medium heat, melt butter.
 Add onion, pepper, and celery and cook until softened, about 5 minutes.
 Add garlic and season with salt, pepper, paprika, thyme, oregano, garlic powder, onion powder, chipotle pepper and cayenne and cook until fragrant, another minute or two.
-Add chicken broth and bay leaf and bring to a boil.
+Add chicken broth and bay leaves and bring to a boil.